natebarksdale/natebarksdale.github.io/src/content/blog/2008-12-08-on-the-migration-of-books.md

 ---

-from "[My Turkish Library](http://www.nybooks.com/articles/22182)," by Orhan Pamuk, [_The New York Review of Books_](http://www.nybooks.com/articles/22182), 18 December 2008 Originally published at [culture-making.com](http://www.culture-making.com)
+from "[My Turkish Library](http://www.nybooks.com/articles/22182)," by Orhan Pamuk, [_The New York Review of Books_](http://www.nybooks.com/articles/22182), 18 December 2008